gavin-hyl/cs38/cs38-set3-ghua.typ

 ]

 #pseudocode-list(booktabs: true, title: smallcaps[2SATExplore])[
-  - *Input:* A directed graph $G_I$ representing the 2SAT problem, a given vertex $v$ to set a true, a partial fixed solution $"sol"$, and a map of the visited nodes $"visited"$.
+  - *Input:* A directed graph $G_I$ representing the 2SAT problem, a given vertex $v$ to set a true, a partial fixed solution $"sol"$, and a map of the visited vertices $"visited"$.
-  - *Output:* The new assignments that are implied by setting $v$ to true, and the updated map of visited nodes.
+  - *Output:* The new assignments that are implied by setting $v$ to true, and the updated map of visited vertices.
   + $"visited"[v] = "visited"[overline(v)] = T$
   + $"sol"[v] = T$
   + $"sol"[overline(v)] = F$